Vehicle modifications and registration class

 - at least one side window behind the driver, and

 - at least one seat or set of seat fittings that is installed behind the driver, or

 - camping equipment that is installed behind the driver.

 - 'camping equipment' indicates that you have a permanent bed, a permanent stove, or a permanent refrigerator in the vehicle

 NOTE: These modifications must be permanent.
-If you use the pick-up truck without the required modifications, then you must register it in the commercial registration class.
+If you use a van or pick-up truck without the required modifications, then you must register it in the 'Commercial' registration class.